 Don’t make the mistake of thinking that connectors are extroverts and that an introvert can’t be one.
 An introvert might not be able to be social as often as an extrovert, and may require other needs to be met in order to be on top of their social game, but hiding behind the label of introvert to justify poor social skills is a weak excuse.

 Humans are social animals, we all have social abilities hardwired in us.
 Our upbringing in a consumerist society has far more of an impact on our social skills than whether we are in introvert or an extrovert.
-An introvert is actually has more potential to have better social skills because they tend to be more aware of other people and the space people take up in social situations.
-When introverts have low self-esteem they get caught in this awareness, the story in their head and their fear of worsening the group dynamics.
-But when introverts have high self-esteem, they are skillful in contributing to group dynamics without needing to take a lot of space, which is far more difficult for extroverts to learn.
+An introvert actually has more potential to have better social skills because they tend to be more aware of other people and the space they take up in social situations.
+When introverts have low self-esteem they get stuck in this awareness, the story in their head and their fear of worsening the group dynamics.
+But when introverts have high self-esteem, they are skillful in contributing to group dynamics without needing to take a lot of space, which is often more difficult for extroverts to learn.

 While there are many reasons that relationships fail, the biggest root cause is going too fast in the beginning (both in the relationship and when initiating sex).